 What You Need to Eat Clean

-> - Weekly Menu Planner: You cannot ‘wing it’ on the clean diet.
+Weekly Menu Planner: You cannot ‘wing it’ on a clean diet.
 One of the best tips for clean eating I can give you is to plan ahead and use a weekly menu planner.
 Make lists.
 Plan menus.
 Prep ahead on the weekend.
-You do not want to wait until you are starving to think about your next meal.
+You do not want to wait until you are starting to think about your next meal.

-> - Nutritious Supplements: There are a number of nutritious supplements that boost the health value of your smoothies, coffee, baked good, and made from scratch meals.
+Nutritious Supplements: There are a number of nutritious supplements that boost the health value of your smoothies, coffee, baked goods, and made from scratch meals.
 Check out my post on nutritious products for healthy living for more ideas.

-> ✯Don’t want to miss the next post?✯
+✯Don’t want to miss the next post?✯

 Or join the private Facebook group for simple tips on going green!

 Clean eating is all about eating foods in their simplest forms.
 It is about avoiding artificial ingredients and foods that are heavily processed.
 There is a focus on choosing local, organic ingredients whenever possible and avoiding foods that have been stripped of their nutritional value.

 Rice is ‘cleaner’ than pasta and brown rice is even cleaner than white rice.
 An organic apple would rank higher on the clean eating scale than grapes that traveled from Chili and were sprayed with pesticides.